oracle-community/.github/profile/README.md

 * [Oracle Sample Projects](https://github.com/oracle-samples) – new projects and sample applications
 * [Oracle Terraform Modules](https://github.com/oracle-terraform-modules) – Terraform modules for provisioning Oracle Cloud Infrastructure resources
 * [Verrazzano](https://github.com/verrazzano) – an open source enterprise container platform curated by Oracle

+THE CONTRIBUTIONS IN THIS ORGANIZATION WERE NOT REVIEWED BY ORACLE EMPLOYEES.
+THE REPOSITORIES WERE ALSO NOT REVIEWED FOR SECURITY CONCERNS.
+USE AT YOUR OWN RISK.